petrfaitl/Activity_Exporter/README.md

-suunto2gpx
+Activity_Extractor
 ==========

+Utility to extract recognised workout files, such as gpx from proprietory file formats.

-Suunto sml files to gpx workout files extractor
+Current version deals with Suunto Ambit sml files and converts them to gpx for use on Strava and other workout analysis sites.